deBubz/StudyNotes/Uni/y1s1/IntroIS/Lec3.md

 ## Transaction Process System __TPS__

-### Similar to checkout point for retailers

-- It support the performing of __daily operational tasks__.
-- Serve operational managers do __routine__ task and track the flow of __transactions__
+- Serves Operational mangers perform __Daily operational Tasks__ and track the flow of transactions.
+Also used to monitor status of internal operations and firm's relations with the external environment
-- Produces info for other Information Systems.
+- Produces data for other Information Systems.

 > __Transaction__: any bussiness event that generates valuable data.
 >
 > __Transactional Information__: All Info contained within a single business process/work.
 >
-> _e.g._ payroll, CRUD, shop checkout.
+> `e.g. payroll, CRUD, shop checkout.`

-### TPS Processes Data in 2 ways:
+### TPS Processes Data in 2 ways

 - __BatchProcessing__: Transaction data, putting it in groups or batches, and processes it periodically(Not instantly).
 - __Online Transaction Processing(OLTP)__: Transacions are processed online as soon as they ocurr.
-(Instantly )
+(Instantly).
+Mostly used in e-shops

 ---

 ## Decision support systen __DSS__

-- Let __middle Management__ examine large amounts of detailed datas from __different sources__, both __internal__ and __external__ sources to make a decision.
-- For Middle management to analyze pattern and trends
+- Let __middle Management__ examine large amounts of detailed datas from __different sources__, both __internal__(data from TPS) and __external__(see data-warehouse) sources could be used to make a decision.
+One of the key fuctions of __DSS__ is to analyze pattern and trends.
 - Used to support performance of manegerial annalysis and or __semi-struntured/ unstructured__ decisions.

 ### Common Decision Support Systems Techniques

 - __What-if-analyst__ - what if this happens
-- __Sensitive analalysist__ - handles volatile data/ info.
+- __Sensitive analalysist__ - extension of what-if, handles volatile data/ info, assess impacts.
 - __Optimization analyst__ - Optimize your processes
-- __Goal Seeking Analyst__ - GIT THAT DONE
+- __Goal Seeking Analyst__ - Research the means of achieving a specified goal.
+GIT THAT DONE

-Decision Support Systems are usually used to solve recurring, specific problems.
+Decision Support Systems could be used used to solve recurring, specific problems.
 Such as calculating the cost of Oceanic transportation.

-One such DSS is called the __Voyage Estimating Systems__.
-It uses and processes all sort of data, such as Travel time, cost, projected earnings.
+Using the __Voyage Estimating Systems__ to processes all sort of data, such as Travel time, cost, projected earnings.

 ---